-With a statewide average of 43.1 percent in 2014 of children in family foster care who were placed in a relative's home, there were no counties below the threshold of 20.9 percent.
-Performance on this measure has been improving over the past five years, up 12.9 percentage points from the statewide average of 30.2 percent in 2010.
+With a statewide average of 50.6 percent in 2015 of children in family foster care who were placed in a relative's home, there was only one county below the threshold of 20.9 percent.
+Performance on this measure has been improving steadily over the past five years, currently up 20.4 percentage points from the statewide average of 30.2 percent in 2010.